bmazin/ARCONS-pipeline/README.md

 The tests in cosmic/TestTimeMask.py uses the class Cosmic which uses this, and it will also be used to locate times to mask hot pixels.

+- NOTE - Had to reinstall this recently, and had little trouble - think I just did 'pip install pyinterval', or 'easy_install pyinterval', and it went just fine (on MacOS Mavericks).
+JvE, 11/5/2014.

+***
+Note that in the photonlist package/directory you will need to compile the fortran routine 'boxer.f'.
+This should do the trick:

+f2py -c -m boxer boxer.f

+...
+After running that, you can check it works in python by trying to import with 'import boxer' at the python command line.
+See the readme.txt file in photonlist/ for (possibly) more info.

 Recommended external software components:
 ---------------------